guardian/Prebid.js/GUARDIAN_modifications.md

 1. Ensure the package.json name field is `@guardian/prebid.js`
 1. If this upgrade diverges from the upstream prebid.js version (i.e. a Guardian specific change) add a suffix to the package.json version field e.g. 8.34.0-1
 1. Create new build
-   > npm run build
+   > npm run gu-build
-1. Commit and ensure `build/dist/prebid.js` is included
+1. Commit and ensure `build/dist/all/prebid.js` is included

 ### Troubleshooting